Frequently Asked Questions

 For DDL statements and similar queries, Galera Cluster has two modes of execution:

-• Total Order Isolation: A query is replicated in a statement before executing on the master.
+• Total Order Isolation: A query is replicated in a statement before executing on the primary.
 The node waits for all preceding transactions to commit and then all nodes simultaneously execute the transaction in isolation.

 • Rolling Schema Upgrade: Schema upgrades run locally, blocking only the node on which they are run.
 The changes do not replicate to the rest of the cluster.